porscheinformatik/clarity-addons/CONTRIBUTING.md

 Next, create the pull request and provide a description of the changes.
 Reference any issue numbers when the code change fixes a bug or implements an enhancement.

 ### Testing the library locally

 To test the clarity-addons library locally you can start a dev environment via "npm run start", which starts the application located in /src/dev.
 Feel free to add demo pages to test your component.
 This will be seen by developers only so it's for functional testing and doesn't have to meet any styling standards.

 ### Testing the documentation locally

 To test the documentation which will be visible on the documentation page, execute the command "npm run start" inside the /website folder.
 Make sure to always add documentation when developing components.

 ## Versioning schema

 A new version will be created whenever an important breaking change happens (e.g. massive refactoring), a new component is ready or a bugfix needs to be published

-- MAJOR: on breaking changes
+- MAJOR: following the respective Angular version
 - MINOR: on every new component/feature
 - PATCH: for bugfix only releases